vidigaljoao/Data-Mining/Classification/README.md

 # Classification

-Objective: **to learn to medical diagnosis patients as AML or ALL based on classification methods.**
+Objective: **learn to medical diagnosis leukemia patients as AML or ALL based on classification methods.**

 This project uses Jupyter and scikit-learn.
 In the needed_fun.py file are a few fuctions used along the project.